Srinuyadav149/opff/TECHNIQUES.md

 OPFF’s core is frozen and devoid of implicit logic.
 If your hardware architecture—such as FPGA alignment constraints or SIMD vectorization targets—demands specific memory layouts, you must enforce them at the application layer.

-## Accountability: The "Clean Room" Guarantee
+## Accountability & The Explicitness Mandate

-When you debug a memory dump, you have absolute certainty that any logic modifying the raw data was explicitly defined in your own code.
-The format does not perform padding, alignment, or metadata injection behind your back.
+OPFF physically prohibits implicit scanline padding and format-level byte swapping.
+When a format tries to be "helpful" by auto-padding or auto-swapping, it introduces hidden $O(N)$ processing penalties and creates a false reality for the developer.
+By forcing you to explicitly manage memory boundaries, OPFF provides a **"Clean Room" Guarantee**:

-* **Zero Hidden Variables:** If a buffer is misaligned, you know exactly which line of your application code added the padding.
+* **Zero Hidden Variables:** The format never executes branching bit-shifts or hidden masks behind your back.
+If a buffer is misaligned, you know exactly which line of your application code added the padding.

-* **Deterministic Verification:** Because the core parser is restricted to raw, unpadded memory blocks, you can verify your application's output against the disk state without the noise of format-specific transformations.
+* **Deterministic Verification:** Because the parser only maps what is physically there, you can verify your application's output against the raw disk state without the noise of format-specific transformations.

 * **Format Neutrality:** The format acts as a passive observer.
 It does not "know" if it contains a bitmap, a tensor, or a LiDAR point cloud; it only maps the physical geometry.